Welcome Fall 2022 New Students!

-All new Human Ecology and Brooks students will select courses for the Fall 2022 semester during course enrollment.
-Please be sure to visit the New Student website and click "Course Enrollment" for more information.
-Additionally, see our "Scheduling Fall Courses" information below for enrollment requirements and scheduling guidance and be sure to visit the Student Portal.
+All new Human Ecology students will select courses for the Fall 2024 semester during course enrollment.
+Please be sure to visit the New Students at Cornell website and click "Course Enrollment" for more information.
+Additionally, see our "Scheduling Fall Courses" information below and review your major's 2024-2025 Curriculum Sheet to see your enrollment requirements.
 Your academic department will also provide information that will assist you as you develop your course schedule.

-We look forward to beginning our work together during the College of Human Ecology and Brooks School of Public Policy orientation programs on Thursday, August 18 and Friday, August 19 (soon you will have access to our orientation Canvas Course with more information).
-The college specific orientation programs will be an important opportunity to gather information about your major, requirements, and the policies that govern your academic life at Cornell University.
-You will work with counselors and advisors, meet other students and faculty in your major, and get to know your way around the College of Human Ecology and Brooks School of Public Policy during orientation.
+We look forward to beginning our work together during the Human Ecology orientation programs on August 21-23 (in August you will receive an email invitation to our Canvas course with information that will accompany our orientation programming).
+The Human Ecology specific orientation programs will be an important opportunity to gather information about your major, requirements, and the policies that govern your academic life at Cornell University.
+You will work with counselors and advisors, meet other students and faculty in your major, and get to know your way around the College of Human Ecology during orientation.

 If you run into questions after carefully reviewing the online resources, you can schedule an appointment to speak with an advisor in the Office of Student and Career Development by visiting our website and clicking "Schedule an appointment".
-Student and Career Development counselors are not assigned, thus students are welcome to schedule an appointment with any available counselor.
-Students will be assigned to a faculty advisor at their academic department meeting during orientation on August 18 and 19.
-We look forward to knowing and working with you as Human Ecology students and Brooks students at Cornell University!
+Student and Career Development counselors are not assigned, thus students are welcome to schedule an appointment with any available S&CD counselor to discuss your course schedule for this Fall.
+Students will be assigned to a faculty advisor after your major meeting on August 23.
+We look forward to knowing and working with you as Human Ecology students at Cornell University!

 Full-Time Enrollment Policies